 To remove a Charm from an entry, you need to pay a fee, which depends on your character’s level.

-Clicking on this button will open up the game options menu.
-This menu can also be opened on the title screen.
-For a comprehensive list of all game options in Tibia see the section on game options.
+Clicking on this button will open up the Options menu.
+This menu can also be opened via the title screen.

 3.6.12 Leave the Game